Aly-Mohsen/PHP_Playground/README.md

 # Demo PHP Framework

-A lightweight PHP framework built from scratch (inspired by the Laracasts PHP course).
+A lightweight PHP framework built from scratch.
 This project serves as a learning playground for understanding core PHP concepts such as routing, controllers, autoloading, and testing.

 ## Features
 - Custom Router with basic GET/POST support